pkwagner/smartmeter-obis/README.md

 * **StdInTransport**: Read data from stdin
 * **TCPTransport**: Read data from a tcp socket

-## Usage example (example for SerialRequestResposeTransport with D0Protocol)
+## Usage example (example for SerialRequestResponseTransport with D0Protocol)

 ```
 var SmartmeterObis = require('smartmeter-obis');